DevMiser/Lumina_Frame/README.md

 ```

 Important - Note there are two blank spaces in each of the above commands – one between
 "mv" and "/home" and one between ".ppn" and "/home".
 Be sure to include them.
-Also
-there is no space between “lib/” and “python3.13”.
+There are no other spaces between the letters.

 ---